Michael Bear (civil engineer)

-Sir Michael David Bear, HonFREng (born 21 January 1953, Kenya Colony) was the 683rd Lord Mayor of London, whose one-year term began on 12 November 2010 and ended 11 November 2011.
+Sir Michael David Bear (born 21 January 1953, Kenya Colony) was the 683rd Lord Mayor of London, whose one-year term began on 12 November 2010 and ended on 11 November 2011.
 Until his resignation in 2017, he was the Alderman of the Ward of Portsoken and previously represented that Ward as Common Councilman and Deputy.
-In 2007 he was elected as Aldermanic Sheriff of London (for a one-year term).
+In 2007, he was elected as Aldermanic Sheriff of London (for a one-year term).

 A liveryman of the Paviors' Company, he subsequently joined the Chartered Surveyors' and Engineers' Companies.
 Bear was a key figure in the redevelopment of Spitalfields Market, situated just to the northeast of the City in Tower Hamlets.

 Early life and education

 Sir Michael was born in Nairobi, in Kenya Colony, and grew up in Cyprus.
-Later he went to school at Clifton College in Bristol, before studying at the University of the Witwatersrand in Johannesburg, and Cranfield University in the UK.
+Later he went to school at Clifton College in Bristol, before studying at the University of the Witwatersrand in Johannesburg, and Cranfield University in Britain.

 Career

-Sir Michael is a civil engineer and management leader in both the construction and property industries in the UK and abroad.
+Sir Michael is a civil engineer and a management leader in both the construction and property industries in the UK and abroad.

 He has worked in the international construction industry, managing projects in China, Far East and West Africa.